-Home AC Refrigerant and Phase-Outs
+Home AC Refrigerant and Freon Phase-Outs

-If you’re wondering how the new phase-out might affect your air conditioning system, you’ve come to the right place.
-The recent phase-out of Freon that was set into motion on January 1, 2020, was in the making for several years.
-Most residential air conditioning systems are using R 410a now.
-The reason behind the change was to reduce the impact the gasses have on the ozone layer and the overall environment.
+The phase-out of Freon was set into motion on January 1, 2020.
+The reason behind the change was to reduce the impact the gas has on the ozone layer and the overall environment.

-What is Air Conditioning Refrigerant?
+What is an Air Conditioning Refrigerant?

 Air conditioner refrigerant is a liquid that flows between outdoor and indoor air units.
 When your air conditioning unit is turned on, the refrigerant liquid flows and absorbs heat from the air within your home.
 After the heat is absorbed, the heat is released to the outside or condenser unit.